 - Patient ID is generated automatically by the system after starting a new patient, and can be modified manually.
 The characters "\", "\", "", "?" are not permitted. - You can either enter the patient's date of birth manually, or select the date from the calendar. - The age unit can be "Years", "Months" or "Days."
-If the age is less than one year, the system will automatically calculate the age in months or days. - 2.
-Exam Type - Exam application type
+If the age is less than one year, the system will automatically calculate the age in months or days.

+Exam Type

+- Exam application type

 Select the exam type tab to enter exam-specific information.

-General information:
+- General information:

-Primary indications: To enter the primary indications (reason for performing the exam.)
+Primary indications: To enter the primary indications (reason for performing the exam.) i illiai y iliaications.
+To enter the primary medications (reason for performing the exam.)